zimicjs/zimic/docs/wiki/getting-started.md

 > [!TIP]
 >
-> The type is an individual interceptor setting.
-Multiple interceptors with different types in the same application are
+> Multiple interceptors with different types are perfectly possible in the same application.
+However, keep in mind that
-> perfectly possible!
-However, keep in mind that local interceptors have precedence over remote interceptors.
+> local interceptors have precedence over remote interceptors.

 ### Local HTTP interceptors